 Use this guide if you want to get a simple pipeline running quickly in Kubeflow Pipelines.
-If you need a more in-depth guide, see how to build a pipeline.
+If you need a more in-depth guide, see the end-to-end tutorial.

 Deploy Kubeflow and open the pipelines UI

 Follow these steps to deploy Kubeflow and open the pipelines dashboard:

 When Kubeflow is running, access the Kubeflow UI at a URL of the form

 https://<deployment-name>.endpoints.<project>.cloud.goog/, as described in the setup guide.
 The Kubeflow UI looks like this:

 If you skipped the Cloud IAP option when deploying Kubeflow, or if you haven’t yet set up your Kubeflow endpoint, you can access Kubeflow via

 kubectlif you haven’t already done so, by running the following command on the command line: